 Even before the pandemic, the side hustle had become a growing trend in recent years.
-For many Canadians it’s not really about having extra money for holidays or expensive toys either: salaries don’t always keep up with the higher cost of living.
-In non-pandemic times, there were tons of different ways to make money on the side but if you have to avoid going out and coming into close contact with others, being an Uber driver might not be the most feasible option.
-Luckily there are also plenty of alternatives.
-For example, these remote side hustles that help make you extra cash at home.
+For many Canadians, it’s not really about having extra money for holidays or expensive gadgets either: salaries don’t always keep up with the higher cost of living.
+In non-pandemic times, there were tons of different ways to make money on the side, but if you have to avoid going out and coming into close contact with others, being an Uber driver might not be the most feasible option.
+Luckily, there are also plenty of alternatives.

 To become a translator, you can take a degree or certificate course in translation but it’s not strictly necessary.
 It’s most important to be able to prove your proficiency in another language by passing the entrance exams and registering with the translators’ association in your province or territory.
 The equipment you’ll need for your job are a computer — translation software is optional — as well as a variety of bilingual dictionaries and reference materials.

 To be a successful virtual assistant, you need to be able to offer a variety of services, which means that you need a broad range of skills, including great organizational skills.
 You also need access to good internet.

 Having an online store

 For instance, you can create knitting tutorials and use the products of a yarn company that will pay you for showing how to use their products.
 Many video content creators start out by using their cellphones for filming but a decent video camera and editing software will help you create videos of higher quality that could garner more views.

 Stock image sites often look for pictures of products and of people too.
 Since clients of these sites typically want regular people rather than exquisitely beautiful models, you can rope in your family, roommates or whoever is in your social bubble to pose.
 To become a photographer, it will help to have taken a photography course or two.
 You also need a decent camera and if you’re going to take pictures indoors, lighting equipment will come in handy too.